Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: Experiments

 \textbf{Baseline: } As mentioned in Section \ref{sec:ah-mamp}, algorithmically heterogeneous baselines are non-existent.
 We did not implement a local replanning baseline as our individual APIs are too slow to be called often during execution (which may also be an issue in real applications).
 Instead, we let each agent plan individually and implemented a local priority-based collision avoidance policy.
 When a lower-priority agent is within a radius of 0.1 meters to a higher-priority agent, the lower-priority agent attempts to reverse direction and backtrack.
 If agents are within 0.05 meters, then they freeze.
 This baseline worked on 87\% of instances without root conflicts and 9\% of instances with root conflicts.

 \textbf{Heterogeneous Tasks:} We do a proof-of-concept and replace the start-goal task in the plan API with different tasks.
 For A* and RRT we implement coverage planners that need to visit a set of points in any arbitrary order.
 For optimization (direct collocation), the agent attempts to maintain a radius around a given ``surveillance" point.
 For diffusion, we train a policy to mimic motion patterns on data where the robot visits an intermediate point before proceeding to the goal.
 Finally, for the RL solver we implement a Roomba-like policy that tries to sweep the entire environment.
-Due to space-constraints, Figure \ref{fig:case-study} shows a single example solution with various APIs (more examples provided in the video).
-We highlight that we just need to input the different plan APIs into the CBS Protocol without any additional changes.
+Due to space constraints, Figure \ref{fig:case-study} shows a single example solution with various APIs (more examples are provided on the website).
+We highlight that we only need to input the different plan APIs into the CBS Protocol without any additional changes.